dl-solarity/hardhat-migrate/README.md

 - `confirmations` : The number defining after how many blocks the verification should start.
 - `verificationAttempts`: The number of attempts to verify the contract.
 - `pathToMigrations` :The path to the folder with the specified migrations.
-- `excludedErrors` : The user can specify custom errors that will be omitted and just be printed to the log instead of stopping the program completely.
+- `skipVerificationErrors` : The user can specify custom verification errors that will be omitted and just be printed to the log instead of stopping the program completely.
 By default, if this parameter is not specified, the `already verified` error is omitted.

 * `verify` : The flag indicating whether the verification of the contract is needed.